journeyman33/kodekloud/README.md

 ## Ansible

 The best way to learn ansible is to use it.
 Many of the Linux KodeKloud Engineer questions can be done using ansible.
-I first leaned this from [Anh Nguyen](https://github.com/ntheanh201/kodekloud-engineer), where he provides solutions,to KodeKloud Engineer linux challenges using ansible.
+I first leaned this from [Anh Nguyen](https://github.com/ntheanh201/kodekloud-engineer), where he provides solutions to KodeKloud Engineer linux challenges using ansible.
 So, instead here, I am going to provide the methodology.
+After installing and setting up ansible on jump host, a chatGPT prompt can help produce a sample playbook that might only need only some tweaking.
+I full description of the process can be found here [ansible](myblock.com).